 - 1 tablespoon butter

-- 1 yellow onion, diced
+- 1 yellow onion diced

-- 2 stalks celery, diced
+- 2 ribs celery diced

-- 2 carrots, diced
+- 2 carrots diced

-- 1.5-2 lbs. chicken breasts, cut into 1-inch cubes
+- 2 lbs. chicken breasts cut into approximately 1/2″ pieces

-- kosher salt and black pepper, to taste
+- kosher salt to taste

-- 1 cup uncooked quinoa, rinsed
+- 1 cup uncooked white quinoa rinsed

-- 8 oz. cheddar cheese, grated
+- 8 oz. cheddar cheese grated

 - Quick release the pressure and wait for the float valve to depress.

-- To make this on your stovetop, sauté the onions, celery, and carrots in butter over medium-high heat in a large skillet for three minutes.
+- Stovetop Directions: To make this on your stovetop, sauté the onions, celery, and carrots in butter over medium-high heat in a large skillet for three minutes.
 Add the chicken with salt and pepper; sauté for three minutes more.
 Add the quinoa and chicken broth, bring to a boil, cover, and simmer on low for 20 minutes, or until quinoa is almost completely cooked.
 Stir in the broccoli and cheese, cover, and cook for 5 more minutes, until broccoli is tender.
 Serve.

-- I do my best to provide accurate nutrition information for my recipes, but I am not a nutritionist.
-The provided nutrition information is my best estimate.
-It does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
+- The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.